putitsimply/christian-bible-explained/revelation.md

 ### 6) A renewed world

 The book ends with hope.
-John sees “a new heaven and a new earth” and a shining city called the New [Jerusalem](glossary.md#jerusalem) [^gl-jerusalem].
+John sees “a new heaven and a new earth” and a shining city called the New [Jerusalem[^gl_jerusalem]](glossary.md#jerusalem).
 There is no more death, pain, or crying, and [God](glossary.md#god) lives with people.

 ## Big ideas